 Furthermore, the Canarsie Northeast neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 30,542 persons per square mile in the neighborhood, it is more packed with people than 97.0% of the nation's neighborhoods.

-Regardless of the means by which residents commute, this neighborhood has a length of commute that is notable.
+Whether walking, biking, riding, or driving, the length of one's commute is an important factor for one's quality of life.
+The Canarsie Northeast neighborhood stands out for its commute length, according to NeighborhoodScout's analysis.
 Long commutes can be brutal.
 They take time, money, and energy, leaving less of you for yourself and your family.
 The residents of the Canarsie Northeast neighborhood unfortunately have the distinction of having, on average, a longer commute than most any neighborhood in America.
 16.9% of commuters here travel more than one hour just one-way to work.
 That is more than two hours per day.
 This percentage with two-hour + round-trip commutes is higher than NeighborhoodScout found in 99.1% of all neighborhoods in America.

 Did you know that the Canarsie Northeast neighborhood has more Dominican and African ancestry people living in it than nearly any neighborhood in America?
 It's true!
 In fact, 12.4% of this neighborhood's residents have Dominican ancestry and 9.9% have African ancestry.